kylebebak/notes/README.md

 The first time you run **notes**, you will be prompted to choose your notes directory.
 You need to use the **absolute path** to an existing directory.
 If you ever want to change it, run `notes -d <directory>`.

-## Extra
+## Config (~/.notesrc)
 The default extension for notes is `.md`, because markdown is great.
 If you want to change it, edit the `_ext` variable in `$HOME/.notesrc`.

+If you want to change your notes directory, you can edit the `_dir` variable in the file, or you can run `notes -d`.

-If you want to print your current config, and the absolute path to the config file, execute `notes -c`.
+If you want to print your current config execute `notes -c`.

 ## Usage